Complaining and Apologizing ESL Role-Plays, Activities, Games and Worksheets

 Stop Complaining!

-ESL Making Complaints and Apologies Lesson - Vocabulary and Speaking Exercises: Writing Sentences, Guided Discussion, Guessing, Matching, Creating a Dialogue - Pair Work - Intermediate (B1) - 50 minutes
+ESL Complaints, Requests and Apologies Worksheet - Vocabulary Exercises: Writing Sentences, Matching - Speaking Activities: Discussion, Guessing, Role-Play - Pair Work - Intermediate (B1) - 45 minutes

-In this useful complaining and apologizing lesson, students learn how to make common complaints, requests and apologies.
-First, students look at some common complaints made by parents and teenagers.
-Students then answer questions based on the topic and discuss their answers in pairs.
-Next, students read about reasons for complaints.
-Students then write down four complaints and say them to their partner who guesses if the complaints object to a negative behaviour, attitude, habit or condition.
-After that, students learn how to make a request following a complaint and how to use phrasal verbs to request action.
-Students then move on to match phrasal verbs with expressions and use the phrasal verbs to make requests that follow a complaint.
-Next, students learn how to make apologies using different structures.
-Finally, in pairs, students write mini-dialogues where they make complaints, requests and apologies using picture prompts.
+In this useful complaining and apologizing worksheet, students learn how to make common complaints, requests and apologies.
+First, students read common complaints made by parents and teenagers, answer questions based on the topic and then discuss them in pairs.
+Next, students read about the reasons for complaints.
+Students then write down four complaints and say them to a partner who guesses if they object to a negative behaviour, attitude, habit or condition.
+After that, students learn how to make a request following a complaint and use phrasal verbs to request action.
+Students then match expressions to phrasal verbs.
+Afterwards, students use the phrasal verbs to make requests that follow a complaint.
+Next, students learn how to make apologies in different ways.
+Finally, in pairs, students use picture prompts to write mini-dialogues where they make complaints, requests and apologies which they then present to the class.

 Stop Complaining!
 Preview